Use flashcards

 mandarinboy

-September 01, 2008, 12:52 AM posted in General DiscussionSince so many of us uses flashcard I start this thread to discuss different usage of those lovely cards.
+September 01, 2008 at 12:52 AM posted in General DiscussionSince so many of us uses flashcard I start this thread to discuss different usage of those lovely cards.
 We do have flashcards available in Cpod but there is also many external sources.
 I will add my own usage to this thread later today but right now i am on our corporate network and do not have access to some links etc that I need.
 Please feel free to add posts about how you uses them.

 mandarinboy